 Credit risk is mainly related to the economic conditions, as well as environmental conditions (including climate risk), and the risk that individual borrowers might be unable to fulfil their payment obligations.
 However, these risks are mitigated because each Mortgage Loan is collateralised by the related property, and the Mortgage Portfolio is well spread over many individual Mortgage Loans, a variety of mortgage types and collateral that is located in different geographical areas.
 If a borrower defaults and the Company forecloses on the property, the Company is entitled to all proceeds of the sale of the related property.
-If the proceeds from the sale of the property are insufficient to repay the outstanding principal amount of the Mortgage Loan, the Company could record a loss in this respect though, ultimately, such losses will very likely be borne by the Company's creditors that are also a party to the transaction.
+If the proceeds from the sale of the property are insufficient to repay the outstanding principal amount of the Mortgage Loan, the Company's creditors that are also a party to the transaction.

 Consequently, not only the creditworthiness of the borrower can be recognised as a risk but also the general economic conditions and the housing market in particular have an impact on the probability of a loss.
-At the same time, please note that, in principle, the Company itself is not exposed to credit risk due to the limited recourse nature of the issued Covered Bonds at year end as the Covered Bondholder bears the credit risk of the assets.
+At the same time, please note that, in principle, the Company itself is not exposed to credit risk due to the limited recourse nature of the issued Notes at year end as the Noteholder bears the credit risk of the assets.